 County Fire Permits

-If the property falls within Lac La Biche County click the link below to fill out a request form.
+If the property falls within Lac La Biche County outside the Forest Protection Area, click the link below to fill out an electronic request.
+Please note it may take up to three days for your request to be reviewed and approved.
 For more information about County fire permits call (780) 623-6767.

 Provincial Fire Permits

 For more information about obtaining a Province of Alberta (Agriculture & Forestry) fire permit call - (780) 623-5388.

 Fire bans and other restrictions may be implemented during fire season.
 When a fire ban is announced, all burn permits are suspended and all types of burning are prohibited, including campfires.
 Typically, the County and Alberta Agriculture & Forestry have similar restrictions in the areas they monitor.
 To view all provincial fire restrictions visit the Alberta Fire Bans webpage by clicking on the link below.

 Any burning that is done outside of fire season (Nov 1 – Mar 31) should still be reported so the authorities know where to expect smoke.
 This reduces the number of false alarms to which firefighters respond.
 Call (780) 623-6774 to report your burning during these months.
 All residents that burn either with or without a permit are responsible for their fire.